 Manners is our top program choice for bouncy adolescent dogs who are careening through life.
 If you’ve ever met a 9 month old Labrador, you know we’re talking about!

-- We can work with your dog on basic obedience and strengthen his responses to cues like sit, down, stay, come when called, and leave it.
+- We will work with your dog on basic obedience and strengthen his responses to cues like sit, down, stay, come when called, and leave it.

-- We can focus on leash walking and get your dog manageable for neighborhood walks.
+- We will teach leash walking and get your dog manageable for neighborhood walks.

-- We can focus on people manners and get the bouncing, mouthing, and jumping under control.
+- We will cover people manners and get the bouncing, mouthing, and jumping under control.

 - We can focus on problem solving behavior issues as long as we can re-create the problem context.
 For example, barking for attention is a green light, but that one time he peed on your aunt’s couch isn’t something we can fix with obedience practice.

 If you’re dealing with a specific problem and you aren’t sure if we can work with it via latchkey, just ask!

 Another common request is for us to take care of the painstaking technical training procedures required to work dogs through handling issues like fighting nail trims or panicking over muzzling at the vet.

 Routine care procedures can be mutually enjoyable instead of a struggle!
 We use positive reinforcement training and build pleasant associations with care procedures via systematic training plans.

 We can help your dog learn to willingly accept the following and similar items: